 - Misha Dhillon, Administrative Assistant

-Misha Dhillon is our Administrative Assistant here at the Collaboration Hub.
+Misha Dhillon is our Part-Time Administrative Assistant here at the Collaboration Hub.

 She studied biology and English in college and developed a strong interest in the science of medicine.
 Her work background is in Medical Assisting and Transcription and she has worked in private practices and clinics as well as in the Genetics Department at Children’s Hospital in Vancouver.

 Misha enjoys working with people, especially children, and when she isn’t busy with her family or the Collaboration Hub, you can find her at the Ballet studio practicing her love of dance.

 Mattie Walker is a Registered Clinical Counsellor offering counselling for children, youth, and adults.
 Mattie’s approach to practice is to hold a safe and contained space for working through challenges, co-creating practical solutions, and offering opportunities for self-reflection and self-discovery.
 Mattie offers counselling for a variety of life’s challenges including anxiety, depression, trauma, gender-based violence, sexualized violence, gender and sexual identity and diversity, LGBTQ2+, grief and loss, stress management, and relationship and family challenges.